Sank34/glooby/README.md

 But sadly it is not responsive for devices with a **width screen size <= 768px**, so everytime someone wants to access it via a device that is not compatible, they will get a warning.
 # Setup
-In order to be able to run this website, you'll need to achieve the following criterias:
+In order to be able to run this website, you'll need to meet the following criterias:
 - Use a website that supports WebGL - 3D Canvas graphics.
 A complete list of browser support can be found [here](https://caniuse.com/webgl)
 - Recommended node version: 20+